ICanBoogie/CLDR/README.md

 The __CLDR__ package provides means to internationalize your application by leveraging the data and conventions defined by the [Unicode Common Locale Data Repository](http://cldr.unicode.org/) (CLDR).
-It provides many useful locale information and data (such as locale names for territories, languages, days…) as well as many formatters for numbers, currencies, date amd times, lists…
+It provides many useful locale information and data (such as locale names for territories, languages, days…) as well as formatters for numbers, currencies, date and times, lists…

 The package targets the [CLDR version 26](http://cldr.unicode.org/index/downloads/cldr-26), from which data is retrieved when required.